MedMaxLab/BIDSAlign/docs/PreprocessingTab.md

 - **Flatline Criterion (scalar)**: flatline criterion.
 Maximum tolerated flatline duration, given in seconds.
 If a channel has a longer flatline than this, it will be considered abnormal.
 Must be a positive scalar.
 Default is 5;
 - **Channel Criterion (scalar)**: channel criterion.
 Minimum channel correlation.
 If a channel is correlated at less than this value to a reconstruction of it based on other channels, it is considered abnormal in the given time window.
 This method requires that channel locations are available and roughly correct; otherwise a fallback criterion will be used.
 Must be a scalar in range \[0, 1\].
 Default is 0.8;
 - **Line Noise Criterion (scalar)**: line noise criterion.
 If a channel has more line noise relative to its signal than this value, in standard deviations based on the total channel population, it is considered abnormal.
-Must be a positive scalar Default is 4;
+Must be a positive scalar.
+Default is 4;

 6) Windows removal phase (activated by th_reject)

 - **Double ASR Threshold (scalar)** Window Removal phase threshold, given in microVolt.
 If the EEG signal after the channel correction still has values outside
 - **Window Criterion (scalar)**: Window Criterion.
 Criterion for removing time windows that were not repaired completely.
 This may happen if the artifact in a window was composed of too many simultaneous uncorrelated sources (for example, extreme movements such as jumps).
 This is the maximum fraction of contaminated channels that are tolerated in the final output data for each considered window.
 Generally a lower value makes the criterion more aggressive.
 Default: 0.25.
 Reasonable range: 0.05 (very aggressive) to 0.3 (very lax).
 Must be a scalar value lower than 1.
 Default is 0.25;
-- **Burst Criterion (scalar)** Burst Critetion.
+- **Burst Criterion (scalar)** Burst Criterion.
 Standard deviation cutoff for removal of bursts (via ASR).
 Data portions whose variance is larger than this threshold relative to the calibration data are considered missing data and will be removed.
 The most aggressive value that can be used without losing much EEG is 3.
-For new users it is recommended to at first visually inspect the difference between the original and cleaned data to get a sense of the removed content at various levels.
-An agressive value is 5 and a quite conservative value is 20.
+For new users, it is recommended to at first visually inspect the difference between the original and cleaned data to get a sense of the removed content at various levels.
+An aggressive value is 5 and a quite conservative value is 20.
 Default:- (from the GUI, default is 20).
 - **Burst Rejection ('on'|'off')**: Burst Rejection.
 If 'on', reject portions of data containing burst instead of correcting them.
 Default is 'on';

 7) Channel interpolation phase